cscribn/gaming-utils/README.md

 Replace/add values to retroarch cfgs like retroarch.cfg and retroarch-core-options.cfg.

+## emulators-name-clean.sh

+Return the EmulationStation "clean" names for roms.
+For use in emulators.cfg when assigning specific emulators to specific roms.

 ## favorites-update.sh

 Create favorites for each of your gamelists by inserting a space in front of rom names, so they sort to the top.
 This script assumes you used SkraperUI to generate your gamelist and thumbnails, and that you've run skraper-fix.sh for the given system.